2001 Bangladesh post-election violence: Incident

 The violence mostly occurred in South West Bangladesh which had large Hindu communities.
-The attacks started after the election victory of Bangladesh National Party.
+The attacks started after the election victory of Bangladesh Nationalist Party.
 The attacks were systematic with a motive to destroy the economic resources of the Hindu community, terrorise them into fleeing to India, and grabbing their properties.
 Hindus were targeted in Bagerhat District, Barisal District, Bhola District, Bogra District, Brahmanbaria District, Chittagong District, Feni District, Gazipur District, Jhenaidah District, Jessore District, Khulna District, Kushtia District, Munshiganj District, Natore District, Narayanganj District, Narsingdi District, Pirojpur District, Sirajganj District, Satkhira District, and Tangail District.

 In October 2001, in Lalmohan Upazila, Bhola District, Bangladesh Nationalist Party supporters attacked Hindus and Bangladesh Awami League supporters.
 They looted the houses of Hindus and the houses of Muslims who provided shelter to Hindus.
 The attackers raped women and children.
 The attackers looted everything from the houses and cut down trees on the victim's properties.

-The Daily Star (Bangladesh) wrote in 16 November 2001 about 600 Hindu women were gang raped by members of Bangladesh Nationalist Party in Char Fasson Upazila, Bhola District.
+The Daily Star (Bangladesh) wrote on 16 November 2001 about 600 Hindu women were gang raped by members of Bangladesh Nationalist Party in Char Fasson Upazila, Bhola District.
 The youngest was 8 year old and the oldest was 70 year old.
 In Tuniaghara, Manirampur Upazila, Jessore District six Hindu families were forced to leave the area and two women were raped.